Jeremy-Neville/Weka-LGBM/README.md

 ```

 ## CatBoost ProtoType Results
 As shown below, the results below are somewhat similar to those of the LGBM prototype.
-However as stated before this result is not the final result due to the fact that we haven't applied enough parameters to safely state that our results are the best results given by CatBoost.
+However, as stated before this result is not the final result due to the fact that we haven't applied enough parameters to safely state that our results are the best results given by CatBoost.
 >=== Classifier model (full training set) ===

 >catboost is running